-Crispy and crunchy on the outside and juicy tender meat on the inside, this delicious Gluten Free Karaage (Japanese fried chicken) is for everyone, including ones with gluten intolerant.
+Crispy and crunchy on the outside and juicy and tender on the inside, this delicious Gluten Free Karaage is for everyone who loves Japanese fried chicken.

 Karaage (唐揚げ) is a Japanese version of fried chicken, famous for its juicy meat and crispy shell.
 It’s one of the popular appetizers at Japanese restaurants and izakaya (tapas) style restaurants, but in Japan it’s also enjoyed as a main meal at home or teishoku (Japanese set-meal) style restaurants.